Deploy ManageEngine Endpoint Central Agent using Intune

 Download ManageEngine Endpoint central agent

-After you click on Download Agent and select the office, it will download ManageEngine Endpoint agent for you.
-As I have a default location set as Local office, It downloaded a file called LocalOffice_Agent.exe.
-This is the agent file which we will be deploying using Intune.
+ManageEngine Endpoint Agent will be downloaded after you click Download Agent.
+I have the default location set as Local Office, and it downloaded a file named LocalOffice_Agent.exe.
+This is the agent file that we will be deploying using Intune.

-Steps to deploy Endpoint Central Agent using Microsoft Intune
+Step 2: Deploy Endpoint Central Agent using Intune

 Uninstall.ps1